anibalsolon/aws_batch_terraform/README.md

 This set of scripts and Terraform definitions will help you to seamlessly build up your own infrastructure on AWS, run preprocessing of your subjects, and turn off the infrastructure.

+> Warning: This is using a tweaked C-PAC to work with AWS.
+Run 'git pull' from time to time to check for official updates.

 ## Pre-requisites

 First, you need to install and configurate the AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/installing.html